Holly McKenzie (she/her)

-I am a Banting Postdoctoral Fellow with the University of Saskatchewan’s Department of Sociology.
+I am currently a Postdoctoral Fellow with the project “Sanctum 1.5’s Hope through Strength: A Novel, Women-Directed and Community-Based Approach to Wholistic Care for Mother-Infant Pairs Experiencing a Substance Use Disorder and/or HIV” in the pewaseskwan (Cree for “the sky is starting to clear”) Indigenous Research Wellness Group at the University of Saskatchewan’s College of Medicine.
+I am working with the “Hope Through Strength” team to adapt and apply a Social Return on Investment framework for Sanctum 1.5’s context through Indigenous and etuaptmumk (Two-eyed Seeing) approaches.
+In early 2022, I completed a Banting Postdoctoral Fellowship with the University of Saskatchewan’s Department of Sociology.
 My community-engaged research program addresses two areas white-settler society continues to push to the margins: 1) human-animal relations and 2) reproductive and sexual justice, with particular attention to Indigenous peoples’ perspectives and experiences.

 Structural inequities have contributed to high rates of substance use and mental health concerns among people in Canada, concerns highlighted by the COVID-19 pandemic.
 In recent years, therapy dog visiting has increasingly been offered as a complementary support to existing mental health, addiction and harm-reduction services.
-My current project “Fostering PAWSitive wellbeing and support: A qualitative study with therapy dog-handler teams and service providers” examines how to enhance training and policies for St. John Ambulance therapy dog-handler teams visiting with people with mental health and/or substance use concerns.
+My recent project “Fostering PAWSitive wellbeing and support: A qualitative study with therapy dog-handler teams and service providers” examined how to enhance training and policies for St. John Ambulance therapy dog-handler teams visiting with people with mental health and/or substance use concerns.
 I also explore handlers’ experiences of the COVID-19 pandemic.
 Click here to learn more about this project.

 During my PhD studies, I conducted a CIHR-funded study with urban Indigenous women living on the homeland of the Métis and Treaty One (Winnipeg), Treaty Four (Regina) and Treaty Six (Saskatoon) territories, which explored: 1) how Indigenous women define reproductive justice, and 2) their reproductive experiences.
 Much of the existing research about Indigenous women’s reproduction uses deficit-based approaches.
 This study applied a strength-based framework, reproductive justice, developed by women of colour and Indigenous women in North America.
 This study highlighted that self-determination is central to Indigenous women’s reproductive and sexual justice, which collaborators articulated as intergenerational and relational.
 Click here to learn more about this project.